pulkitgoyal56/pulkitgoyal56/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on some home automation stuff
+- 🔭 I’m currently working on some data analysis
-- 🌱 I’m currently learning about cloud architectures
+- 🌱 I’m currently learning about neuroscience, machine learning, and AI